YanliangWu/TWService/README.md

 ## TODO LIST
+- Python timestamp -> MySQL timestamp
+- ~~DML should check if the original record is there before proceed.~~
+- Exception handling is broken, need to have better try catch block.
+- Config to connect to database

+#### Good to have
+- Keep the update history by using knowledge time model
 - Entitlement Check
-- DML should check if the original record is there before proceed.
-- Exception handling is broken, need to have better try catch block.
-- We should consider keep the update entry by using knowledge time model
 - Containerlize this and move to k8s
 - WSGI for service
-- Better service handler
-- Config to connect to database
 - MySQL connection
 - CORS?
-(Not necessary)

 ## Effort Log